krisgd/basic_whiteboard/README.md

-basic_whiteboard
+basic whiteboard
 ================

-basic whiteboard using node.js and easeljs allows multiple users to draw collaboratively on a single board
+basic whiteboard using node.js and easeljs

+This is a very simple whiteboard that allows multiple users to connect and collaboratively draw on a single board.